barrivas/barrivas/README.md

 - 👋  Hi, I’m @barrivas
 - 👀  I’m interested in learning new skills to be part of the tech world.
 Also, in DIY things and nature :)
-- 🌱 I’m currently learning to become a Full Stack Developer.
+- 🌱  Full Stack Developer.
 - 📫  How to reach me: bar.rivas@gmail.com

 <!---
 barrivas/barrivas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.